-Dandenong Market hosted 35,000 creepy kiddies at its annual Halloween event last year.
+Dandenong Market hosted 35,000 creepy kiddies at its annual Halloween event in 2019.

 A mixture of chilling crafts, ghoulish games and a thrilling treat-or-treat treasure hunt intrigued vampires, witches and zombies travelling from far and wide.

 While we will certainly miss our little monsters this year, Dandenong Market has vowed to keep up its spooky legacy with a devilishly delicious Halloween recipe guide.

 These treats aren’t a trick – each recipe is as tasty as it is terrifying!
 All made with Market fresh ingredients, these ghoulish goodies are guaranteed to put a grin on everyone’s face.

 Share your home-made treats with your frightening family or with some friends at a petrifying picnic in the park.

 Find a list of each recipe and all the ingredients you’ll need below:

 You can use a range of platter ingredients, but we have chosen:

 The beauty of the recipe is that you can just have fun!

 Create spooky faces using kiwi fruit and berries, witches’ broomsticks with string cheese or pumpkins with mandarins – the options are endless.